Where there is a will there is a way: Reflections on the Rwandan genocide

 I was one of the people mobilised on the 18th of April to go and kill the Tutsi in Simbi church...we had a meeting with soldiers about how to take strategic positions at the entrances of the church so that the 20,000 Tutsis who were hiding inside could not go free…We were convinced that we had to kill the Tutsis.
 We were told this by our leaders at that time.

-It is difficult to understand how, after such horror, communities can even begin to reconcile with each other – and rebuild their lives.
-And yet, the green shoots of reconciliation can be seen in Rwanda today.
-Initiatives like the Gacaca courts and the AMI programme are helping.
-But agencies like Concern can also have a role in helping to promote reconciliation and in helping communities rebuild their lives.
+It is difficult to understand how, after such horror, communities can even begin to reconcile with each other and rebuild their lives.
+Yet, the green shoots of reconciliation can be seen in Rwanda today.
+Initiatives like the Gacaca courts and the AMI programme are helping but agencies like Concern can also have a role in helping to promote reconciliation and in helping communities rebuild their lives.

 Nyiramtezimama Alyera, saw hundreds of her community killed in front of her, including her husband and two of her children.